brunocbr/zettel-composer/README.md

 ## Use-Cases

-You can create a shell scripts with preconfigured parameters for the `Zettel Composer`, passing the `index` file name as an argument.
+You can create a shell script with preconfigured parameters for the `Zettel Composer`, passing the `index` file name as an argument.
 The examples below will assume this setup.

 Tip: If you are on the mac, you may use scripts like these with the `Automator`, creating applications.
 You may then use those applications to open your `index` notes from your preferred editor (such as [The Archive](https://zettelkasten.de/the-archive/) or [nvAlt](https://brettterpstra.com/projects/nvalt/)).